-I am a Sessional Lecturer at the University of Sydney, and an Associate Fellow at the Istituto Affari Internazionali (IAI), a global top-20 international relations and politics think tank.
+I am a Sessional Lecturer at the University of Sydney, and an Associate Fellow at the Italian Institute of International Affairs (IAI), a global top-20 international relations think tank.

-I specialise in Australian and Italian foreign and security policy; national power, regional, middle, and great power theory; and migration.
+I specialise in Australian and Italian foreign and security policy; middle and great power theory; the Indo-Pacific; and irregular migration.
 I was awarded my PhD in International Relations in 2019 by the University of Sydney.

-I have authored a number of publications, including research published by European Political Science, History of Political Thought, Australian Journal of International Affairs, The International Spectator, and Indigenous Policy Journal.
-I am currently co-editing an edited volume on "Awkward Powers", a novel concept in international relations.
+I have authored a number of publications, including research published by International Affairs, European Political Science, History of Political Thought, the Australian Journal of International Affairs, and The International Spectator.
+I have recently co-edited an edited book on "Awkward Powers", a novel concept in international relations.

 I have taught a number of courses, including World Politics and International Relations, International Security, Contemporary global issues, and Australian Foreign and Security Policy.

 I have an extensive experience with media and public relations.
 Prior to joining academia, I worked in television (EcoTv) and radio (SBS) broadcasting companies, as well as in political foundations (UniVerde), dealing with domestic and global political affairs.

 I am Vice President of the Dante Alighieri Society Sydney (a not-for-profit) since 2019, and I have been on the Society's board since 2017.
 I have been named one of Italy's "most brilliant researchers in Australia" in 2022.
 In 2021-2024 I am also Honorary Research Associate at ACIS, the Australasian Centre for Italian Studies.